makatrik/evidence-synthesis-data-workflow/README.md

 # Vis_ExposureMethods
-Cleaning, wrangling and vizualizing the data of the ONTOX review study on human Exposure methods and tools, using R
+Cleaning, wrangling and visualizing systematic scoping review data on human exposure methods and tools using R

-This code is developed to clean, wrangle and vizualize the extracted data for accessible methods and tools to assess human exposure, through a review study undertaken by the ONTOX project that took place in Sysrev web platform.
+This code is developed to clean, wrangle and vizualize the extracted data for accessible methods and tools to assess human exposure, through a review study undertaken by the ONTOX project that took place inside the Sysrev web platform.

+The code cleans and reshapes systematic review data by separating, uniting and re-separating information across multiple columns for structured analysis.
+It then calculates category probabilities and uses descending-order bar charts to show patterns in exposure routes, chemical classes, analysis types, known models and related methodological features.

 A total of 63 mathematical models and toolboxes are identified in the scoping review with 12 of them occurring most frequently to calculate human exposure.
 The most frequently used mathematical models and toolboxes were associated with exposure route, chemical classes, and input parameters (data) used to estimate exposure.
 The outcome of the combined analysis can guide researchers to select the appropriate mathematical model/toolbox and relatively easily reproduce human exposure estimates calculations for a wide range of environmental chemical classes identified in this scoping review.